 - Perez-Diaz I, Breidt F, Buescher R, et al. Fermented and Acidified Vegetables.
 In: Compendium of Methods for the Microbiological Examination of Foods, 4th.
 Washington, D.C.: APHA Press; 2013:1-22.

 This recipe was adapted from Kathleen Mills with Pickl-It®, with permission.
 I am not affiliated with Pickl-It® or make money off of the sales of this product.
 I am just a very happy customer and like to share products that are successful.

 What you will need:

 - Fermentation jar with lock-top lid and airlock (I personally use a Pickl-It® for all of my ferments.
 They are inexpensive and once you purchase a few jars, you will use them over and over again.
 You can purchase Pickl-It® fermentation jars at this website: www.pickl-it.com).
-Update: The website for Pickl-It® is down.
+Update 2019: The website for Pickl-It® is currently unavailable.
 You can purchase similar jars from The Probiotic Jar at this website: http://www.probioticjar.com/ or purchase lids from this website and use Fido jars.

 - Digital food scale